Creating a Data Frame

 as an example

 I haven't needed this yet myself.
-Read this post for some ideas.
+Read this for some ideas.